Compassion Focused Counsellor/Psychotherapist

-I work collaboratively with the team of counsellors and psychotherapists at Affordable Therapy Concepts.
+I work collaboratively with the team of counsellors and psychotherapists online and locally in my area.
 I continue to support clients through, EAP's and self referrals within my private counselling practice.

 Thank you for taking the time to read my page and I look forward to hearing from you with any questions you may have to see if I am the right counsellor for you.